named-data/NDN-CCL-API/memory-content-cache.rst

        The MemoryContentCache is experimental and the API is not finalized.

-    Call Face.removeRegisteredPrefix for all the prefixes given to the registerPrefix method on this MemoryContentCache object so that it will not receive interests any more.
+    Call Face.unsetInterestFilter and Face.removeRegisteredPrefix for all the prefixes given to the setInterestFilter and registerPrefix method on this MemoryContentCache object so that it will not receive interests any more.
     You can call this if you want to "shut down" this MemoryContentCache while your application is still running.

     .. note::